What Disney princess are you? What’s your pizza type? What’s your celebrity alter ego?

 Personality tests (not quizzes, but tests that have been researched and scientifically validated by professionals) touch on the concepts mentioned above.
 Of course, they are a lot more nuanced and they always need to be analysed in context.
 They also measure different facets of personality and view it from different angles.
 They might also touch on the weaknesses of an individual, not only on their strengths.
 And yes, they do label, but in very specific ways.

 BELBIN, for example, is a behavioural test, defining clusters of behaviours and not personality traits.
-More about the BELBIN methodology and how it can help you understand yourself better and work more efficiently with yourself, your team or your business, in the article coming out next Tuesday, on 29th of June, 2021.
+More about the BELBIN methodology and how it can help you understand yourself better and work more efficiently with yourself, your team or your business, in this article: https://www.edurom.ro/belbin-and-the-confirmation-bias/.

 This article is written by our colleague Mădălina Ungureanu, EDUROM Consultant, lifelong learner on topics of teaching, languages, and anything HR-related.
 If you want to discuss more on this topic you can write to her at firstname.lastname@example.org or on her LinkedIn profile.